 Near the end of Kimmerikong Ridge in Muogamarra National Park is a figure with a bulbous head, or as McCarthy described it: “an oval bulbous, radiating in a semi circle”.
 Campbell also documented this site in 1899 – but didn’t describe the engraving.
 One of the four “bulbs” is no longer easily visible, and the lower part of the figure has weathered away.
 The engraving was interpreted by McCarthy as “a headdress, a frog’s foot or a branching plant”.

 It’s a somewhat rare engraving: McCarthy refers to a similar figure occurring in a group at Patonga.
-Bob Pankhurst later identified four similar figures in the Sydney-Hawkesbury area: this one, one at Patonga, Mooney Mooney and Audley.
+Bob Pankhurst later identified four similar figures in the Sydney-Hawkesbury area: this one, and the three others at Patonga, Mooney Mooney and Bundeena.

 Note: As a restricted nature reserve, photography and off-track site visitation within Muogamarra is not allowed without a permit.